Guy Gardner (character): Vuldarian powers

 Guy's Vuldarian powers include limited shapeshifting abilities which allow him to create weapons out of his body like blades and energy guns, shielding, armor or equipment which he has total control over.
 At first, these transformations cause him pain and he is unable to shrink from his 7-foot height.
 He maintains super strength, stamina, and durability around Superman's strata, the power of flight, capable of surviving in outer space unassisted, accelerated healing, and has access to the memories of deceased Vuldarians (touted as the most dangerous warriors in the history of the universe).
 Trained by the Vuldarian Cardone, Gardner becomes highly skilled in using his abilities and practices extensively in the martial arts.
 During the return of Parallax, he suffers a metahuman power discharge and his Vuldarian abilities go into recession.
 Coincidentally, when he awakes, he is near Hal Jordan's power ring, which has the ability to duplicate itself.
 Gardner once more has a power ring, and following the return of the Guardians of the Universe, he is once again a Green Lantern.

 Green Lantern (Tangent Comics)

 Guy becomes the caretaker of a mystical artifact that survives the events of the 2005 "Infinite Crisis" storyline, after it is discovered on New Earth by Kyle Rayner.
 It has the power to temporarily awaken the dead and has also served as a dimensional gateway.
-The Guardians eventually use the artifact for a ritual to merge the willpower entity Ion with Sodam Yat during the Sinestro Corps War.
+The Guardians eventually use the artifact for a ritual to merge the entity Ion with Sodam Yat during the Sinestro Corps War.